Hit enter to search

 The Counseling Department is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-The Education Department is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The College of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 The BS Engineering Programs are accredited by the Engineering Accreditation Commission of ABET.